ryanpeters-MSFT/DotNetModernizationVbd/readme.md

-# .NET Framework vs .NET Core
+# .NET Framework to .NET Core Migration

 .NET Core is a free, open-source, cross-platform framework for building modern applications.
 It supports the development of a wide range of application types including web, mobile, desktop, gaming, IoT, AI, and more.
 It was developed by Microsoft and the .NET community on GitHub.